udhos/gitcheat/README.md

 git add - “add precisely this content to the next commit”

+## Diff

+git diff: to see what is still unstaged

+git diff --cached: to see what you’ve staged so far (--staged and --cached are synonyms)

 ## Commit

 git commit "records changes to the repository".